Anton-Tarazi/CSESProblemSet/SortingAndSearching/notes.md

 into k subarrays each with a sum less than mid.
 O(nlog(n)) runtime.

 **Sliding Median**

+Min heap/ max heap median maintenance problem.
+Since need fast deletions, use multiset instead of priority queue.
+Max heap stores all elements less than the median and the min heap stores all elements greater than the median.
+Invariant is that the size of the max heap must always be the same size as the min heap, or at most 1 element larger.
+This ensures that the median is always the largest element within the max heap.
+Insertions and deletions include rebalancing the two heaps to maintain this invariant.

 **Sliding Cost**

+Exact same strategy as sliding median because the cheapest value to make all elements within a window is the median of those elements.
+In addition to the two heaps, maintain the sum of the elements in each heap.
+Update this sum as necessary when values are shifted around between the two heaps.
+The median is the top of the max heap, and the total cost can be calculated by (min_heap_sum - median * min_heap_size) + (median * max_heap_size - max_heap_sum).

 **Movie Festival II**

 Sort movies in increasing order of ending time and maintain a BST containing when each member